baransu/house-prices-svr/README.md

 > Predicting house prices using SVR

+## Disclaimer
-Data before cleanup not available.
+Data for cleanup not available due to public data in them.
+Only anonimized data available.

 ## Get started